smithki/vuex-ts/README.md

 myModule.state.someNestedModule
 ```

 That's all there is to it!
-You can choose to separate actions/mutations/getters across files or consolidate, but as your app scales managing these concerns separately is highly recommended!
+Naturally, you can choose to separate actions/mutations/getters across files or consolidate.
+A separation of concerns alongside strong typing is what makes VuexTs work well at scale!

 For a working example, see [`./example`](./example);